DanGrew/Exercises/src/main/java/uk/dangrew/exercises/TEXT_ANALYZER_README.txt

 on my personal Jenkins server and it seems to have everything needed to run the test suite, so if you have any problems, do let me know.

+I've created a basic launcher 'TextAnalysisLauncher' which should let you select a file to analyze.
+Alternatively, you could look at the test if you want more coded control.

 REQUIREMENTS & DESIGN
 The exercise simply requires a 'display' of the analysis.
 Simple solution - System.out.
 However, that would never be used in production, so it would be one thing that definitely needed an alternative.
 I've opted for